CONCUSSION TRAUMATIC BRAIN INJURY &

 of a sophisticated complex of subsystems, the visual process involves the

-flow and processing of information to the brain.
+flow and processing of information from the eyes and body to the brain.
 Because there is a close

-relationship between vision and the brain, Traumatic Brain Injury can disrupt
+relationship between vision and the brain, Traumatic Brain Injury, including Concussions and Sports-related Head Injury can disrupt

 the visual process, interfering with the flow and processing of information.